MunuheD/MunuheD/README.md

 # Hi there! 👋 I'm Dennis Wahome

 Welcome to my GitHub profile!
 As a dedicated **Data Analyst**, I excel in transforming complex datasets into meaningful insights that drive informed decisions.
-My expertise lies in utilizing Python, SQL, Excel, and Power BI to analyze data and deliver actionable solutions for real-world challenges.
+My expertise lies in utilizing Python, SQL, Excel, Tableau, and Power BI to analyze data and deliver actionable solutions for real-world challenges.

 ---